commonsguy/cwac-provider/README.markdown

 Version
 -------
-This is version v0.2.5 of this module, meaning it is pretty new.
+This is version v0.3.0 of this module, meaning it is pretty new.

 Demo
 ----
 In the `demo/` sub-project you will find a sample project demonstrating the use of `StreamProvider`.
-The `tests/` sub-project holds a JUnit instrumentation test suite.

 License
 -------